It's possible you can fix this by unplugging a USB device or

 So again, if you don't have it, you should, free 2 gig Dropbox account, and put your most important 2 gigs of files there.

-Advertisement: For $25 you can get a banner ad on this page for 1 month, new advertising opportunities available now.
+Advertisement: For $25 you too can get a banner ad on this page for 1 month.

 Small Business Magic: Survive and Succeed In Any Economy delivers a magic wand to any small business owner who is working way harder than he thinks he should have to in order to make his business grow.
 Written to be understood and used, Small Business Magic explains and demonstrates the basic principles of quality that are common to almost all successful small businesses.
 None of them are hard to apply, and the results are phenomenal.
 So far, over 90% of readers recommend it to others.
 Check it out at http://www.oakwand.com